dendersen/RevueAVAssistant/README.md

   ```
   .
-  ├── song1.pptx
+  ├── songa.pptx
-  ├── song2.pptx
+  ├── songb.pptx
   ⋮
-  └── songN.pptx
+  └── songz.pptx
   ```
-  **Important: If you have made changes to e.g. `song1.tex`, then RAVA will overwrite `song1.pptx`.
+  **Important: If you have made changes to e.g. `songa.tex`, then RAVA will overwrite `songa.pptx`.
 Therefore - be careful of making changes in the pptx files and then tex files afterwards.
 Correct what you want in the tex files and run RAVA again.**

 * `lyrics`: Here you will find the .png images with text for each song.
 Once populated, it will have the following structure:

   ```
   .
-  ├── song1
+  ├── songa
-  │   ├── song1_00.png
+  │   ├── songa00.png
-  │   ├── song1_01.png
+  │   ├── songa01.png
-  │   ├── song1_03.png
+  │   ├── songa03.png
-  │   └── song1_xx.png
+  │   └── songaxx.png
-  ├── song2
+  ├── songb
-  │   ├── song1_00.png
+  │   ├── songb_00.png
       ⋮
-  │   └── song1_xx.png
+  │   └── songb_xx.png
   ⋮
-  └── songN
+  └── songz
-      ├── songN_00.png
+      ├── songz_00.png
       ⋮
-      └── songN_xx.png
+      └── songz_xx.png
   ```
   **Important: These folders are wiped every time the corresponding pptx is updated.
 Do not save important stuff in these folders!**